Samantha Gordon

-Samantha Gordon (born February 21, 2003) is an American football and soccer player from the Salt Lake City area.
-After YouTube videos of her skills were uploaded by her father, they went viral and led to her making several media appearances.
+Samantha Gordon (born February 21, 2003) is an American football running back for the Salt Lake Wildcats of the Women's Football Alliance.
+A native of Salt Lake City, she earned fame as a youth when YouTube videos of her skills were uploaded by her father; these videos went viral and led to her making several media appearances.

 Achievements and viral popularity

 In 2012, at the age of 9 while regularly playing against all-male teams (competing with some players who were up to twice her weight), Gordon compiled 25 touchdowns and 10 extra point conversions on 232 carries for 1,911 rushing yards in a single season, averaging 8.2 yards per carry.
 In addition, Gordon recorded 65 tackles for the season while playing defense.
 2012 was her first year playing organized football.

 On November 6, 2012, Gordon's father uploaded a highlight video to YouTube that by Thursday of that week had generated nearly 5 million views.
 His recording of her football prowess garnered attention from various news outlets, as well as the National Football League.